 Let's face it, not all players are the same and one game doesn't often fit the psychology of every player.
-A game that arouses your intellect as well as your loins might not fit every environment.
+A game that stimulates both your intellect and emotions may not be suitable for every setting.
 Chess is a mental game, but not everyone has the mental capacity for it.
 This article will provide a description of four different types of players and how to integrate their psychology within the dynamics of the game to make it immersive.

 "Killer" competitor.
-The enjoyment of winning over others might not taste so great to some people.
-The competitor psychological drive is participating to compete.
-That's their motivation.
-They enjoy winning over others.
+While some find joy in winning over others, this competitive psychological drive may not be universally appealing.
+For those with a strong motivation to participate and compete, the enjoyment often lies in emerging victorious against others.
 When building tabletop games, the story you are presenting, the motivation arch, how the players will interact, the achievements/avoidance tactics, how players jive competitively are set up in the game's dynamic which governs player experience, input and engagement.
 A balancing act of short-term gains, rewards, self-expression and even losses along the way, can cut these competitors down to size.
 Cooperative game might not be their thing, but win, draw or lose, a killer has the same human needs as others for success, rewards, fame, social life and competition.
 With that in mind, he/she will want to play again if his opponent was a good challenge.
 This is evidence of good game dynamics which benefitted from the solidity of the mechanics.

 Socializers.
 These players simply just want to interact with the world around them.
 They love social activities, mixing and blending with others.
 If they win, fine.
 If they lose, fine.
 In designing tabletop games, this is one important player you should keep in mind.
 They like to communicate with other players which might make the game more fun and immersive than previously thought leading to problematic runtime behavior.